Sometimes travelers need to hear the obvious.

 You’re not immune to danger when you travel.

 Do you ever look at other travelers and wonder what they are thinking.
-We have a rule, if it’s not safe or smart at home, it probably didn’t improve when we went into a third world country.
+Here is a general rule that works for us: if it’s not safe or smart at home, it probably didn’t improve when we went into a third world country.

-“But mom, that guy is feeding the monkeys.”
+“But mom, that guy is feeding the wild monkeys.”

 Let’s review a few of the things we have seen as we traveled: